WalMaa/FestivalPlanner/README.md

 # Project Status

 This project is actively being developed.
-The latest version is  `v.0.2.1`
+The latest version is  `v.0.2.2`

 ## Current Features
-* Upcoming
+* Allows users to see upcoming festivals on a timeline

 ## Known issues
 * Upcoming

 # Release History
+* `V.0.2.2` - Upcoming festivals bar implemented.
 * `V.0.2.1` - Pocketbase integration.
 * `V.0.1.1` - Initial UI and data structure.
 Changed Firebase to PocketBase due to the need for only a simple relational database solution.
 (18-05-2023)
 * `V.0.1.0` - Project initialization (14-05-2023)